VIEW LARGE

 The exhibition – ‘Regeneration at Riverside’ - was launched on Monday 16th November with guests including former Doctor Who showrunner Steven Moffatt, veteran camera operator Dudley Derby, First Doctor William Hartnell’s grand-daughter Jessica Carney and cultural historian Matthew Sweet.
 Dalek sliders were served and a TARDIS cake was also cut to mark the occasion.

-In addition, we will be running Doctor Who-inspired creative workshops for local primary schools and hosting a rare screening of the Doctor Who origin drama An Adventure in Space at Time followed by a Q&A with the actor who plays William Hartnell/The First Doctor, David Bradley.
-This event has already sold out – providing more evidence of the continuing appeal of this seminal TV show.
+In addition, for the adults, Riverside presented a rare screening of the Doctor Who origin drama An Adventure in Space at Time followed by a Q&A with the actor who plays William Hartnell/The First Doctor, David Bradley.
+This event had very quickly sold out and was a delight for all in attendance.
+So much so, that we have scheduled an encore screening/Q&A in early 2024.